vrnmthr/cheQers/README.md

 https://arxiv.org/pdf/1509.01549.pdf

 # ToDo
-- Fix training to not balloon network/.meta file size
 - Compare to previous output rather than predicting next for waaaay more efficient training and playing
 - Generalize Q_Learner back to a generic Q_learner like Varun intended, adding the checkers_ai as a subclass
   - Or at least generalize so it takes in a model, loss function, and update function (and input and output shape/size) so it can run with any network compatible to checkers